apache/tvm-rfcs/rfcs/0023-adding-annotation-field-to-tir.allocate.md

-- Feature Name: TIR Pinned Memory Representation
+- Feature Name: Adding annotatation field to tir.allocate nodes
 - Start Date: 2021-06-01
 - RFC PR: https://github.com/apache/tvm-rfcs/pull/23
 - GitHub Issue: TBD

 # 1. Summary

-This RFC proposes how pinned memories could be associated with tir.allocate nodes (and allocate_const nodes) and used by passes in the lowering process.
+This RFC proposes to annotation field tir.allocate nodes.
+These annotations can be used as auxiliary hint to future transformations.

-# 2. Motivation
+# 2. Motivational usecase : pinned memory

 Currently, TVM relies on dynamic (alloc and free style) allocations in runtime to manage the intermediary memory used by operators and the network.
 This is sometimes not desirable, especially in microTVM.